 - Show your gratitude to your husband.
 If you already know what you’re thankful for, but rarely ever tell him, thank him every day for something he does for you or your family.
 It can be very simple and focus on small things – “Thanks for picking up the boys after soccer.”
 “Thanks for bringing me coffee this morning.”
 “Thanks for putting gas in my car yesterday.”
 Or big things – “Thanks for working so hard for our family.”
 “Thanks for supporting me when I needed it most.”

 - Read blogs, articles or book chapters that promote marriage – Read something every day that encourages healthy, happy marriages.
 If possible, share some of what you read with your husband.
 After 30 days, you’ll have accumulated a treasure trove of positive attitudes and ideas for keeping your marriage strong.
 Not sure where to begin?
-Check out The Generous Wife, Happy Wives Club and Encourage Your Spouse.
+Check out The Generous Wife and Encourage Your Spouse.

 - Change one thing that bothers your husband – If something you do bugs your husband, stop doing it for 30 days.
 We all do little things that bug our spouses, and most of the time we have the power to change those things.
 Or maybe he wishes you would start doing something.
 Either way, take that power into your hands and see where it leads.